ibm-cloud-docs/codeengine/cli-install.md

   ```
   {: screen}

-3. All {{site.data.keyword.codeengineshort}} commands begin with `ibmcloud coligo`.
-To see everything that you can do with the coligo plug-in, run `ibmcloud coligo` with no arguments.
+3. All {{site.data.keyword.codeengineshort}} commands begin with `ibmcloud ce`.
+To see everything that you can do with the code-engine plug-in, run `ibmcloud ce` with no arguments.

   ```
-  ibmcloud coligo
+  ibmcloud ce
   ```
   {: pre}

 4. Optionally, install [`jq`](https://stedolan.github.io/jq){: external} to process JSON in the command line.
 This package enables you to view and parse JSON responses in the command line.

-For more information about {{site.data.keyword.codeengineshort}} commands, see the [`ibmcloud coligo` commands](/docs/codeengine?topic=codeengine-kn-cli).
+For more information about {{site.data.keyword.codeengineshort}} commands, see the [`ibmcloud ce` commands](/docs/codeengine?topic=codeengine-kn-cli).

 ## Updating the {{site.data.keyword.codeengineshort}} CLI
 {: #kn-update-cli}